In the Name of Allah, Most Gracious, Most Merciful.

 Responding to your question, Dr. Mahmud Al-Khayami, Head of Islamic Studies Dept, Faculty of Medicine, Al-Azhar University, stated:

-A Muslim is ordained to pay Zakah, as long as his/her possessions reach the level of nisab (the minimum level of money for which Zakah is due).
+A Muslim must pay Zakah, as long as his/her possessions reach the level of nisab (the minimum level of money for which Zakah is due).

-As for Zakah due on money (zakat al-mal), from which is the Zakah of gold and silver, it should be known that a Muslim pays this kind of Zakah only if he/she owns the minimum level of nisab which is 85 grams of gold, 595 grams of sliver, or the financial value of any of them.
+As for Zakah due on money (zakat al-mal), from which is the Zakah of gold and silver, a Muslim pays this kind of Zakah only if he/she owns the minimum level of nisab which is 85 grams of gold, 595 grams of sliver, or the financial value of any of them.

 As for the case of the woman you mentioned in your question, she does not have to pay Zakah for two reasons;